 Depending on your budget, the area you choose for your vacation, and how much time you prefer to spend on the road, you have a few options:

-- Traveling by train – this is my favorite way of traveling in the Northern and Central parts of Italy.
-With great connections, fast trains, but also cheaper options, it couldn’t be easier to move from one place to the other.
+• Traveling by train this is my favorite way of traveling in the Northern and Central parts of Italy.
+With great connections, fast trains, and cheaper options, it couldn’t be easier to move from one place to another.
 Just don’t forget to validate your ticket before you get on the train, and you will be ok.
-Omio is your getaway from trains, buses, and flights.
+Bookaway is your getaway from trains, buses, and flights.
 All in one place.
 Calculate your train fare here!

 My go-to car rental company is always Discover Cars.
 It is a great aggregator that will help you find and book the best option for renting a car during your trip, helping you save up to 70% on your car rental.
 They have a pretty good cancellation policy that would give you options in case your flight or travel plans change.
 Get your best offers here!